adamzapior/Yem/README.md

 -   Each Destination renders its respective view controller using the render() method, which returns a UIViewController.
 -   The view controller's destination property is dynamically associated with the Destination instance using Objective-C runtime functions, enabling the navigation system to access and control each screen.
 -   The Navigator class manages the navigation stack using a UINavigationController.
 It provides various methods for navigation, including presenting screens, dismissing screens, changing root view controllers, and managing sheets and alerts.

+## More about design pattern

+The application uses the MVVM architecture along with the previously mentioned coordinator pattern.
+However, in two areas of the app, more than one controller utilizes the same ViewModel.
+A single ViewModel is initialized for all screens in both the ManageRecipeCoordinator and the CookingModeCoordinator.
+Using a shared ViewModel allows for easier management of the state when adding the current recipe and during cooking mode.

+The app employs Combine for communication between objects at the ViewController-ViewModel level and between ViewController-Custom UI Views.
+Defenitions of Input/Outpu are created in each ViewModel.
+These are sent using PassthroughSubject and received in a variable of type AnyPublisher.
+The ViewControllers observe changes in the outputPublisher, while the ViewModel listens to the inputPublisher.

+For the recipe creation and cooking mode screens, each one has its own dedicated publisher.
+While this can introduce some complexity when sending event information, it ensures that updates are always applied to the correct screen.

 ## Configuration